 The irony between the thinking and culture in Solomon’s day and 21st century thinking is palpable.
 Barrenness in Biblical times was one of the worst curses a woman could experience.
 A man could divorce his wife if she were barren.
 Even if a husband were loving and charitable to his barren wife, life was not easy.
 Hannah, mother of Samuel, suffered greatly until God gifted her with a child (1 Samuel 1:1-20).
 Similarly, the Samaritan woman Jesus met at the well at noon may have been ostracized for barrenness as much as for having been a floozy (John 4:1-18).
 Her five husbands may have divorced her for her failure to produce a child.
 Her mid-day trips to the well may indicate in part her pain in seeing the children of women her age, knowing full well she could not have children of her own.

 Psalm 127:3 declares, “Children are a gift from the LORD.”, and, “Blessed is the man whose quiver is full of them.”
 (Psalm 127:5).
 Whereas our physical life begins at conception, our eternal life began in God’s mind before the creation of the Universe (Jeremiah 1:5).
-Later, He knit us together in our mother’s womb (Psalm 139:13).
+Physical life begins at conception, and God knits us together in our mother’s womb (Psalm 139:13).
 He detests it when we destroy life He created and gave to us as a gift.

 Legalized murder is not normal and brings serious consequences.
 History reveals killing Jews in Germany and killing Germans in Yugoslavia during World War II was also the law of those lands.
 Six million Jews died and we rightfully called it a Holocaust.
 Sixty million American children, ten times the number of Holocaust deaths, have died on our own soil since Roe v.
 Wade and we call it choice.
 Pray for this American Holocaust to end soon.
 Pray also for a worldwide end to abortion (Note: China alone aborts more than 25 million babies each year).

 When you leave this world and God asks you to explain why you did nothing to try to stop the unthinkable in His mind, what will be your response?
 What would you expect His response to be to your inaction?
+He wants us to stand in the gap and defend the innocent and helpless (Ezekiel 22:30).
 What will you do today to repent of your silence and inaction?
 Remember – tomorrow more babies die.

 God has forgiven me of my silence and inaction.
 God has also forgiven every woman who has asked forgiveness for having an abortion.
 If you haven’t asked God for forgiveness, I recommend you do it today; He will forgive you!
 Then pray for His guidance to direct you in the way He would have you work to help stop the killing.
 He is eager to welcome you to His team.